-Ukraine: Hydro power plants potentials and overall energy balance7.
-August 2015. / SEE Energy News
+Ukraine: Hydro power plants potentials and overall energy balance, SEE Energy News

 In order to follow “green” trends in world energy and secure the energy dependence, Ukraine is forced to focus on reform of the energy market in general and development of hydropower potentials in particular.

 According to the “Energy balance of Ukraine in 2013” prepared by the State Statistics Service, the share of renewable energy sources (RES) accounted for 2.7% of total primary energy supply, while hydropower provided 91.7% of all renewable energy sources.
 At the end of 2014, State Statistics Committee of Ukraine published the following figures: the share of renewable energy increased to 5.88%, HPPs accounts for 86.9%.
 The total hydropower energy system is only 5.1%.

 The plans of Ukraine till 2030 is to increase the share of hydropower up to 15-17%, “- says the vice-president of the Association” Ukrhydroenergo “Alexander Karamushka.

 The basis for this plan is development of a large hydropower complex which Ukraine can make with hydroelectric and pumped storage, located on the Dnieper and Dniester rivers, and Tashlykskaya HPP on the Southern Bug River.
 Their total capacity at the end of 2014, according to the association Ukrhydroenergo is 5693.8 MW.